František Plánička: Personal life

 After moving to Slavia, Plánička, who had previously worked as a laborer in various factories, completed basic military service with an anti-aircraft regiment in Prague.
 He married his childhood sweetheart, Božena Chvojková, and their marriage lasted a lifetime.
 They raised two daughters together.
 Plánička was aware of the shortness of his sports career and in order to provide for his family, he graduated from business school.
 He got a job in the accounting department at the Pension Institute and devoted his free time to football and his family.

-After his retirement, Plánička continued to play football in Slavia old boys' hobby team, maintaining a healthy lifestyle and physical condition.
+After his retirement, Plánička continued to play football with fellow Slavia legends, maintaining a healthy lifestyle and physical condition.
 On 4 July 1970, Plánička played his last match in goal in a senior team of former internationals.
 In 1985, UNESCO presented him with an Honorary Fair Play Award in recognition of his footballing career.

 In 1994, after receiving a sports merit award, Plánička stated that he would like to see Slavia win the league while he was still alive.
 In the 1995–96 season, after a 48-year wait, Slavia won the league title, and Plánička was able to celebrate it.
 Two months later, he died at the age of 92.
 At the time of his death, he was the last living member of the Czech squad at the 1934 World Cup and the last surviving player from either team to play in the final.
 Czech national team midfielder Karel Poborský attended his burial, postponing his contract signing with Manchester United, which was scheduled to happen the same day.